Southern Yakutia (Sakha)

 “I will go with you,” Yeremenko offered, grabbed the other

-suitcase and followed Boris into the third bedroom meant for his guests.
+suitcase, and followed Boris into the third bedroom meant for guests.

 There was a light smile on Andrei Yeremenko’s face when they